bioconnector/workshops2015/lessons/intro-r-lifesci/01-intro-r.md

 x[45:55]  #NA is missing value!
 ```

----

-**EXERCISE**

-Sum the integers 1 through 100 and 501 through 600 (e.g. 1+2+...+99+100+501+502+...+599+600)

----

-### Data Frames
+## Data Frames

-Data frames are a standard way to store heterogeneous tabular data in R: tabular, meaning that individuals or observations are typically represented in rows, while variables or features are represented as columns; heterogeneous, meaning that columns/features/variables can be different classes (on variable, e.g. age, can be numeric, while another, e.g., cause of death, can be text).
+We use **data frames** to store heterogeneous tabular data in R: tabular, meaning that individuals or observations are typically represented in rows, while variables or features are represented as columns; heterogeneous, meaning that columns/features/variables can be different classes (on variable, e.g. age, can be numeric, while another, e.g., cause of death, can be text).

-Later on we'll go over how we load our own data, but for now, let's use a built-in data frame called `mtcars`.
+Later on we'll read in data from a text file into a data frame object using one of the functions `read.table()` for text files or `read.csv()` for comma-separated tables.
+But for now, let's use a built-in data frame called `mtcars`.
 This data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models).
 We can load this built-in data with `data(mtcars)`.
 By the way, running `data()` without any arguments will list all the available built-in datasets included with R.

 Let's load the data first.
 Type the name of the object itself (`mtcars`) to view the entire data frame. *Note: doing this with large data frames can cause you trouble.*